Change of Director Notice (England & Wales)

 For disqualification, the company must file form TM01 immediately upon the director being disqualified, as a disqualified person may not continue to act as a director without the leave of the court.
 Acting as a director while disqualified is a criminal offence under s.13 of the Company Directors Disqualification Act 1986.

 In all cases, the 14-day filing deadline under s.167 of the Companies Act 2006 is strict and must be observed.
-Companies should have a process in place to ensure that whenever a directorial change occurs, the board resolution is documented promptly and the appropriate Companies House form is filed without delay.
+Companies should have a process in place to confirm that whenever a directorial change occurs, the board resolution is documented promptly and the appropriate Companies House form is filed without delay.

 What to Include in Your Change of Director Notice (England & Wales)

-A comprehensive Change of Director Notice for England and Wales contains eight key elements.
+A thorough Change of Director Notice for England and Wales contains eight key elements.
 The first is full company identification — the company's registered name, Companies House registration number, and registered office address.
 These details must precisely match those held on the Companies House register.
 Any discrepancy between the company's name as used in the document and as registered at Companies House can cause the filing to be rejected.

 The second element is the type of change.
 The document must clearly distinguish between an appointment (triggering form AP01 requirements) and a termination (triggering form TM01 requirements), as the required particulars differ between the two.
 For an appointment, the resolution records consent to act; for a termination, it records the reason and effective date of cessation.